hudson-and-thames/mlfinlab/docs/source/portfolio_optimisation/theory_implied_correlation.rst

 The TIC algorithm consists of three steps:

-1. On the first step, the theoretical tree graph structure of the assets is fit on the evidence presented by the empirical correlation matrix.
+1. In the first step, the theoretical tree graph structure of the assets is fit on the evidence presented by the empirical correlation matrix.

  - If there is no top level of the tree (tree root), this level is added so that all variables are included in one general cluster.